 Therefore, do not throw away your confidence, which has a great reward.Hebrews 10:35(NASB)

-There are some very specific warnings, a great many words of encouragement and some important lessons for all Christians to learn within Israel's past history.
-Born-again believers, who have been saved by grace through faith in Christ, are warned of the consequences of drifting from the truth of God's word, and the danger of failing to enter God's promised rest.
+There are some very specific warnings to heed, a great many words of encouragement and strength, and some important lessons for all Christians to learn within Israel's past history.
+Born-again believers who have been saved by grace through faith in Christ, are warned of the consequences of drifting from the truth of God's Word and the danger of failing to enter God's promised rest.

 There are five very specific warnings in Hebrews, and this one cautions against carelessness in our spiritual walk.
 We are warned not to drift from the faith or doubt God's goodness.
-We are not to distort the truth, despise the Lord or deny Him the right to govern our lives.
+We are not to distort the truth, despise the Lord, or deny Him the right to govern our lives.
 We are not to shrink back from the courageous profession of our faith, but to be bold and stand firm on the truth of the glorious gospel of God, for which we will receive great recompense of reward.

-Let us hold fast to that which is good, and seek to do everything to the glory of God.. so that our whole spirit and soul and body may be preserved complete, and blameless at the coming of our Lord Jesus Christ.. for His praise and glory.
+Let us hold fast to that which is good and seek to do everything to the glory of God... so that our whole spirit and soul and body may be preserved complete and blameless at the coming of our Lord Jesus Christ for His praise and glory.

-Heavenly Father, thank You for the word of truth, and the warnings and encouragement that it contains for our spiritual learning and Christian maturity.
-I pray that I may be faithful to You in thought, word and deed and thank You for Your many precious promises which are “yes' and “amen' in Christ Jesus my Saviour, in Whose name I pray, AMEN.
+Heavenly Father, thank You for the Word of truth and the warnings and encouragement that it contains for our spiritual learning and Christian maturity.
+I pray that I may be faithful to You in thought, word, and deed, and thank You for Your many precious promises which are 'yes' and 'amen' in Christ Jesus my Saviour, in Whose name I pray, AMEN.